fxstein/ascii-guard/docs/DESIGN.md

 # ascii-guard Design Documentation

-**Version**: 1.0
+**Version**: 1.1
 **Status**: Implemented
 **Python**: 3.10+
-**Dependencies**: Zero (Python stdlib only)
+**Dependencies**: Minimal (tomli for Python 3.10, zero for 3.11+)

 ---

 ## Overview

-`ascii-guard` is a zero-dependency Python linter for detecting and fixing misaligned ASCII art boxes in text and markdown documentation.
+`ascii-guard` is a minimal-dependency Python linter for detecting and fixing misaligned ASCII art boxes in text and markdown documentation.
 It's designed as a standalone tool that can be installed via PyPI and used in development workflows, CI/CD pipelines, and pre-commit hooks.

 ### Key Design Principles

-1. **Zero Runtime Dependencies**: Uses only Python standard library
+1. **Minimal Runtime Dependencies**: Pure stdlib on Python 3.11+, one tiny dependency (tomli) for Python 3.10
 2. **Fast**: Pure Python, no external process calls
-3. **Standalone**: Works without any external tools or libraries
+3. **Standalone**: Works without complex external tools or libraries
 4. **Safe**: Non-destructive, preserves content
 5. **Simple**: Easy to install and use (`pip install ascii-guard`)